Nursing Home Abuse in Texas

 Meanwhile, Steaton pleads with the family of the victim to understand it was an accident.

 If you or a loved one have been victim to nursing home abuse, it’s imperative to have an experienced nursing home abuse attorney by your side.
-At McIver Brown law firm, we will fight to ensure that you get the justice that you deserve.
-For more information, give us a call for a free consultation.
+They will fight to ensure that you get the justice that you deserve.
+For more information, call for a free consultation.

 DNA Lands Texas Man in Jail for Nursing Home Abuse Case